rebecca1230/IntrotoIM/April6/README.md

 For this assignment, we are instructed to create a musical instrument with the ARDUINO board, using analog and digital functions.
 We should also add the new learned server motor and the speaker.

 ## Ideation
 I first list out the elements I have on hand: switches, LED light, server motor, light sensor, and the speaker.
 Then, I thought of the elements may altogether perform "Twinkle twinkle little start".
 The speaker will play the melody of the song "Little Star".
-The server motor will run a full circle when the switch is pressed.
-The switch is pressed at the pauses during the song.
-This part is operating upon the digital fashion.
+The server motor will run a certin type of pattern that also generates a kind of melody after the song ended, and we should imagine it as a meteor.
+The switch is pressed to produce special effects.
 On the other hand, the light sensor is controlling the LEDs.
 When the light sensor detects darkness, the LEDs' pattern will change.
-This part is operating upon the analog fashion.
+The project involves application and experince of digital and analog functions.

 ## Schematic
 After I have a basic idea, I prepare the materials: two yellow light bulbs, one yellow switch, the light sensor, the sever motor, and the speaker.